solidogen/weight-reductor-mpp/README.md

 Open with Android Studio Canary to develop Android (change JDK from Bundled JDK to JDK 11)

-Open with IntelliJ to develop Backend

 ## Issues
+- "Android Studio version is too low, use 4.2/4.3/whatever" -> Set JDK to 11 in Project Structure
 - Frontend project may not run using AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**
 - Backend project may look like it has errors in IDE - those are false positives from AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**

 ## Running
 - Backend  -->   `./gradlew backend:run` (**use terminal if backend code has errors in IDE, this is false positive**)
-- Frontend -->   `./gradlew frontend:browserDevelopmentRun` (**use terminal if task looks frozen with AS Gradle plugin**)
+- Frontend -->   `./gradlew frontend:run` (**use terminal if task looks frozen with AS Gradle plugin**)
 - Android: -->   AS will detect run configuration, if not, `./gradlew android:installDebug`

 ## Killing zombie BE/FE apps